 - Provide time-boxed allowances every sprint to maintain component hygiene

-- Establish a whitelist of acceptable licenses, a blacklist of prohibited licenses, and seek advice from counsel for all other licenses
+- Establish a allowed list of acceptable licenses, a deny list of prohibited licenses, and seek advice from counsel for all other licenses

 - Automate the creation of software bill-of-materials (SBOM) for all deliverables